cbyte/amx/README.md

 # Usage
 ## Installation
-This package runs on node.js, hence your can install this package by running `npm start`.
+This package runs on node.js, hence your can install this package's dependencies by running `npm install`.

 ### Prerequisites for easymidi
 For the installation, a few things are required depending on the OS you are using.

 #### OSX
-Some version of Xcode (or Command Line Tools)
+- Some version of Xcode (or Command Line Tools)
-Python (for node-gyp)
+- Python 2 for node-gyp (2.7 recommended), Python 3.x is not supported

 #### Windows
-Microsoft Visual C++ (e.g. by installing Visual Studio 2013 Community Edition) Python (for node-gyp)
+- Microsoft Visual C++ (e.g. by installing Visual Studio 2013 Community Edition)
+- Python 2 for node-gyp (2.7.3 recommended), Python 3.x is not supported

 #### Linux
-A C++ compiler
+- A C++ compiler
-You must have installed and configured ALSA.
+-Y ou must have installed and configured ALSA.
 Without it this module will NOT build.
 Install the libasound2-dev package.
-Python (for node-gyp)
+- Python 2 for node-gyp (2.7 recommended), Python 3.x is not supported

 ## Configuration
 ### MIDI device